Sri Lanka travel advice

 Earthquakes and tsunamis

-Sri Lanka is located in an active seismic zone and may be prone to earthquakes and tsunamis.
+Sri Lanka is located in an active seismic zone.
+Earthquakes and tsunamis may occur.

 Back to top